benniekrijger/todo-service/README.md

 Simple service to manage a TODO list

 # Requirements
-You should have Docker installed and running
+- docker
+- sbt

+# Build the service

+To build the docker image of the service, run the following command:
+`sbt docker:publishLocal`

-# Starting the service
+# Start the service

 Start cassandra:
 `bash bin/run-cassandra.sh`